Antiochian Orthodox Archdiocese of Australia, New Zealand and the Philippines: Organization

-The Antiochian Orthodox Archdiocese is a single archdiocese which covers several countries.
-The Archbishop resides in Australia, there is a Deanery for New Zealand, and presences in other countries of the Pacific Ocean region.
-There are 25 parishes and missions across Australia, 8 parishes and missions in the Deanery of New Zealand, and approximately 37,500 members.
+The archdiocese is a single ecclesiastical jurisdiction covering multiple countries.
+The Archbishop resides in Australia, while New Zealand is administered as a deanery.
+Smaller communities also exist in other parts of the Pacific region.

+The archdiocese includes 25 parishes and missions in Australia and 8 parishes and missions in the New Zealand deanery.
+Membership is estimated at 37,500 faithful.

-The archdiocese formerly had a female monastery of Saint Anna in Preston, Victoria, Australia, but this has since closed and its monastic presence relocated to the Antiochian Village in Goulburn, New South Wales.
-The archdiocese also founded the multi-jurisdictional Melbourne Institute of Orthodox Christian Studies.
+The archdiocese formerly maintained a female monastery dedicated to Saint Anna in Preston, Victoria, which has since closed.
+It also established the Melbourne Institute of Orthodox Christian Studies, a multi-jurisdictional educational institution.